edehr/edehr/README.md

 ## EHR generation
-The EHR side of the project contains almost 40 separate screens, each needs to be listed in the menu and routing tables.
-These tasks are automated via a script in the makeEhr subdirectory.
-This script only needs to be invoked if the content of the configuration files have been modified.
+The EHR side of the project contains over 40 separate screens, each needs to be listed in the menu and routing tables.
+The code for this comes from the generator in the makeEhrV2 directory.
+The generating script only needs to be invoked when the content of the configuration files are modified.
 The source of the configuration files comes from a Google spreadsheet stored in the project GDrive.
 ```
-cd makeEhr
+cd makeEhrV2
 ./deploy.sh --lint
 ```
 The ```--lint``` option can be replaced with ```-l```.
 You must use this lint option before submitting files.
 If you are